 Quota Management StrategyMerit based quota management

-Quota-conditions or rulesPriority is given to students enrolled in HZNDP for whom DTN3GME is core, then to other students until the quota is reached.
+Quota-conditions or rulesPriority is given to students enrolled in HZNDP for whom DTN3GME is core, then to other students particularly those in HBHN or HBNTS until the quota is reached.

 Minimum credit point requirementN/A